whocov/trend_analysis_public/README.md

-cases/tests over the last 7 weeks and were not included in further analyses:<br>Anguilla, Antigua and Barbuda, Bermuda, Bonaire, Sint Eustatius and Saba, Cayman Islands, Dominica, Falkland Islands (Malvinas), Grenada, Montserrat, Saint Barthélemy, Saint Pierre and Miquelon, Turks and Caicos Islands <br>
+cases/tests over the last 7 weeks and were not included in further analyses:<br>Anguilla, Antigua and Barbuda, Bermuda, Bonaire, Sint Eustatius and Saba, Cayman Islands, Dominica, Falkland Islands (Malvinas), Grenada, Montserrat, Saint Pierre and Miquelon, Turks and Caicos Islands <br>

 **Notes of geographic units**: